sumanmukherjee03/practice-and-katas/k8s/CKA/22-cluster-upgrade.README.md

 Remember, kubeadm does not install or upgrade kubelets.
 So, that needs to be done manually. kubeadm will upgrade all the controlplane components (master components) for us.

 kubeadm tool follows the same versioning as kubernetes.
-So, it needs to be upgraded before upgrading the cluster.
+So, the tool itself needs to be upgraded before upgrading the cluster.

 NECESSARY STEPS FOR UPGRADES :
 ____________________________________